Cowboy Capital of the World FAQS

 What is a chicken fried steak?

 A chicken fried steak has nothing to do with chicken except share the same type of batter.
 It is tenderized piece of beef steak that is dipped into milk and egg and then dredged in seasoned flour to create a batter coating.
-Once the meat is coated it is deep fried just like fried chicken is.
+Once the meat is coated it is deep fried just like fried chicken.
 It seems like today you can find almost everything “chicken fried” from ribs to pork loin to bacon.